allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

             Task.fail "No events."
 ```

-Note the use of `Task.succeed` and `Task.fail`, which are approximately the Elm equivalents of `Promise.resolve` and `Promise.reject`.
+Note the use of `Task.succeed` and `Task.fail`, which are approximately the Elm equivalents of `Promise.resolve` and `Promise.reject`: this is how you create tasks that succeed or fail immediately.

 So in order to chain all the pieces we have so far, we obviously need *glue*.
 And this glue is the `Task.andThen` function, which can chain our tasks this fancy way: